-Career highlights include numerous appearances to great acclaim as the title role of Carmen, at Portland Opera, Opera Colorado, Opera North (UK), Lyric Opera of Kansas City, Opera Coeur d'Alene, Greensboro Opera and Chicago Opera Theater.
-Other signature roles include: Dorabella in Cosi fan tutte with Hyogo Performing Arts Center-Japan, Boston Lyric Opera, Glimmerglass Opera, New York City Opera, Pittsburgh Opera; Rosina with Vancouver Opera, Opera Omaha, Austin Lyric Opera, Jacksonville Symphony, Lyric Opera of Kansas City and Crested Butte Music Festival; Isabella in L'Italiana in Algeri with Atlanta Opera, Arizona Opera, Vancouver Opera, Boston Midsummer Opera and Austin Lyric Opera; Angelina in La Cenerentola with Spoleto Festival (USA), Austin Lyric Opera, Opera Saratoga, and Greensboro Opera; Cherubino in Le nozze di Figaro with the Metropolitan Opera, Canadian Opera Company, Atlanta Opera, Los Angeles Opera, and Chicago Opera Theater; Meg in Mark Adamo's Little Women with Glimmerglass Opera, Fort Worth Opera and Kentucky Opera; Idamante in Idomeneo with Boston Lyric Opera and Florentine Opera; Zerlina in Don Giovanni with Portland Opera and Opera Omaha and Don Ramiro in Mozart's La finta giardiniera with Florida Grand Opera and the New York City Opera.
-Sandra has also enjoyed success as: Juno/Ino in Handel's Semele conducted by Maestra Jane Glover for the Florentine Opera; Hansel in Hansel and Gretel with Portland Opera, Dinah in Bernstein's Trouble in Tahiti and In her Carnegie Hall debut as Charmian in Barber's Antony and Cleopatra with the New York City Opera.
+Career highlights include numerous appearances to great acclaim as the title role of Carmen, at Austin Opera, Michigan Opera Theater, Portland Opera, Opera Colorado, Opera North (UK), Lyric Opera of Kansas City, Spokane Symphony, Rochester Philharmonic Orchestra, Opera Coeur d'Alene, Greensboro Opera and Chicago Opera Theater.
+Other signature roles include: Dorabella in Cosi fan tutte with Boston Lyric Opera, Glimmerglass Opera, New York City Opera, Pittsburgh Opera; Rosina with Vancouver Opera, Opera Omaha, Austin Lyric Opera, Jacksonville Symphony, Lyric Opera of Kansas City and Crested Butte Music Festival; Isabella in L'Italiana in Algeri at Atlanta Opera, Arizona Opera, Vancouver Opera, Boston Midsummer Opera and Austin Lyric Opera; Angelina in La Cenerentola with Spoleto Festival (USA), Austin Lyric Opera, Operas 'a Saratoga, and Greensboro Opera; Cherubino in Le nozze di Figaro with the Metropolitan Opera, Canadian Opera Company, Atlanta Opera, Los Angeles Opera, and Chicago Opera Theater; Meg in Mark Adamo's Little Women with Glimmerglass Opera, Fort Worth Opera and Kentucky Opera; Idamante in Idomeneo with Boston Lyric Opera and Florentine Opera; Zerlina in Don Giovanni with Portland Opera and Opera Omaha and Don Ramiro in Mozart's La finta giardiniera with Florida Grand Opera and the New York City Opera, Stefano in Romeo et Juliette with Atlanta Opera and Hawaii Opera Theater.
+Hansel in Hansel and Gretel with Portland Opera, Juno/Ino in Semele at Florentine Opera and Varvara in Janáček's Katya Kabanová and Charlotte in Werther, both with her hometown company, the Boston Lyric Opera.